Asumalsingh/kanban-ui/README.md

 ## Kanban board
 Live url: [https://kanban-ui-six.vercel.app/](https://kanban-ui-six.vercel.app/)

+The website might take a few seconds to load the first time, as the backend is hosted on Render, which puts the server to sleep after periods of inactivity.

 React-based frontend for the Kanban board application with real-time updates and drag-and-drop functionality.

 ## Features